 Figure 7: CSLI (CubeSat Launch Initiative) 2017 selection (image credit: NASA)

-Launch: The Phoenix CubeSat is scheduled for launch in October 2019 to the ISS aboard the Cygnus NG-12 vehicle of Northrup Grumman from MARS (Mid -Atlantic Regional Spaceport), Wallops Island, VA.
-The rocket will fly in the Antares 230 configuration, with two RD-181 first stage engines and a Castor 30XL second stage.
-Phoenix is part on the NASA sponsored ELaNa (Education Launch of Nanosatellites) 25 mission carrying 15 CubeSat missions to the ISS.
+Launch: The Phoenix CubeSat was launched on 2 November 2019 (13:59:7 UTC) to the ISS aboard the Cygnus NG-12 vehicle of Northrup Grumman from MARS (Mid -Atlantic Regional Spaceport), Wallops Island, VA.
+The rocket was flown in the Antares 230 configuration, with two RD-181 first stage engines and a Castor 30XL second stage.
+Phoenix is part on the NASA sponsored ELaNa (Education Launch of Nanosatellites) 25 mission carrying 7 CubeSat missions to the ISS.
 The Phoenix CubeSat will be deployed by NanoRacks into LEO.
-7)
+7) 8)

 Orbit: Near circular orbit, altitude of ~ 400 km, inclination = 51.6º, period of~92 minutes.
 The orbit lifetime is designed for two years.
 The operational lifetime is baselined to 6-8 months.